sibears/writeups/RuctfOlymp2018/rev300/README.md

 Well it's pretty simple linear equation system and can be easily solved by matrix method via sagemath or numpy.
 But i decided to solve it via z3.

-Here is my z3 (solver)[./solver.py]
+Here is my z3 [solver](./solver.py).

-Here is my (helper script) for patching bytes of decrypted functions and extract offsets from assembly.
+Here is my [helper script](./helper.py) for patching bytes of decrypted functions and extract offsets from assembly.